ptrhvns/meals/README.md

   ```

 - Identify outdated API packages, and update them (not necessarily a good
-  production process, but good enough for a portfolio project):
+  production process, but good enough for this project):

   ```sh
   cd api